Democrat Party (epithet): Media organizations

-According to Media Matters for America, the "ungrammatical" and "partisan" use of the phrase Democrat Party has "echoed Republicans" with its use in the Associated Press, CNN, The New York Times, The Wall Street Journal, and the Chicago Tribune.
+According to the left-leaning media watchdog Media Matters for America, the "ungrammatical" and "partisan" use of the phrase Democrat Party has "echoed Republicans" with its use in the Associated Press, CNN, The New York Times, The Wall Street Journal, and the Chicago Tribune.

 NPR directed its staff in 2010 to use the adjective Democratic rather than Democrat.
 According to Ron Elving, NPR's senior Washington editor, it was the organization's policy to call parties by the name that they use to refer to themselves, saying: "We should not refer to Democrat ideas or Democrat votes.
 Any deviation from that by NPR reporters on air or online should be corrected".

 Responses

 In the mid-1950s, members of the Democratic National Committee proposed using "Publican Party" instead of "Republican Party".
 The committee failed to accept the proposal, "explaining that Republican is the name by which our opponents' product is known and mistrusted".
 Sherman Yellen suggested "The Republicants" as suitably comparable in terms of negative connotation in an April 29, 2007, Huffington Post column.

 On the February 26, 2009 edition of Hardball with Chris Matthews, California Republican Representative Darrell Issa referred to "a Democrat Congress".
 The host, Chris Matthews, responded by saying:

 Issa denied that he intended to use "fighting words", to which Matthews replied, "They call themselves the Democratic Party.
 Let's just call people what they call themselves and stop the Mickey Mouse here—save that for the stump."

 In March 2009, after Representative Jeb Hensarling (R–Texas) repeatedly used the phrase Democrat Party when questioning U.S. Office of Management and Budget director Peter Orszag, Representative Marcy Kaptur (D–Ohio) said: